Table of Contents

 Using Eye for an Eye when the opponent has many options open to them for how to damage your hero is generally a bad idea, since they are likely to use the least damaging means first.

-Noble Sacrifice is best used if you manage to prevent a strong attack or spell with it.
+is best used if you manage to prevent a strong attack with it.
 So, using it when your opponent has only very weak minions on the board is ill-advised, and it is better to use it later on in the game.

 Obviously, Repentance is best used if it triggers on a minion with high health.

 Unfortunately, good players will try to waste the effect of Repentance using 1-health minions, so it is best to use this spell later on in the game, when it is more likely that the strong minions will be played.